Palo (religion): Healing and hexing

 Another healing procedure involves creating resguardos, charms that may incorporate tiny pieces of nfumbe, shavings from the palo sticks, earth from a grave and anthill, kimbansa grass, and animal body parts.
 These will typically be tied into little bundles and inserted into corn husks before being sewn into cloth packets that can be carried by the afflicted person.
 Songs will often be sung while creating the resguardo, while blood will be offered to vitalise it.
-The resguardo will often be placed by the nganga for a time to absorb its influence.
+The resguardo may be placed by the nganga for a time to absorb its influence.
 A Palo practitioner may also turn to the cambio de vida, or life switch, whereby the illness of the terminal patient is transmitted to another, usually a non-human animal but sometimes a doll or a human being, thus saving the client.

 A concoction or package made for a client may be called a tratado ("treaty") and contain many of the same elements that go into a nganga.
 These packages are deemed to gain their power both from the material included within them and the prayers and songs that were performed while they were being created.
 This may be placed on the nganga to transmit its message to the spirit vessel.
-Parts of the nganga may also be selected and used to create a guardiero ("guardian"), a vessel designed for a particular purpose; once that purpose is completed, the guardiero may be dissembled and its parts returned to the nganga.
+Parts of the nganga may also be selected and used to create a guardiero ("guardian"), a vessel designed for a particular purpose; once that purpose is completed, the guardiero may be disassembled and its parts returned to the nganga.

-If the client's problem persists, the palero/palera will often recommend that the former undergoes an initiation into Palo in order to secure the protection and assistance of a nganga.
+If the client's problem persists, the palero/palera will often recommend that the former undergoes an initiation into Palo to secure the protection and assistance of a nganga.